Jian2017/python_package_for_tfim_0.0/readme.md

 <img src="/image/download.png" alt="drawing" width="200px"/>

-# what can it solve/
+# what can it solve?

+It can calculate any N-spins space-time correlation function.

-Light cone in a quantum spin chain
+### Light cone in a quantum spin chain

 <img src="/image/cnt.png" alt="drawing" width="400px"/>